Learn Jewellery Casting in Australia

 Here are some places you can learn jewellery casting in Australia.
 This is by no means a complete list, This is a work in progress that is updated weekly.

-I have shown bias towards gem clubs in compiling this list, but there are many individuals who offer training and intro at very low prices to be found by search.
+I have shown bias towards gem clubs in compiling this list of where to learn jewellery casting, but there are many individuals who offer training and intro at very low prices to be found by search.

 Learn Jewellery Casting at The Gold Coast Lapidary Club